 Getting Sober in Paradise

 Hawaii Island Recovery sits on the Big Island of Hawaii and offers an unbeatable location to rediscover life.
 If you’re struggling with addiction or mental illness, our facility is an unparalleled place to focus your energy on healing.
-We provide individualized, a well-rounded treatment that incorporates the natural surrounding beauty into your treatment plan.
+We provide individualized, well-rounded treatment that incorporates the natural surrounding beauty into your treatment plan.
 Give our admissions office a call today at 877-721-3556 to learn more about what we can do for you.